Type 63 anti-aircraft gun: Service history

-One example of the Type 65 was captured by the ARVN 4th Infantry Regiment during the 1972 Easter Offensive.
+The only known Type 63/65 was captured by the ARVN 4th Infantry Regiment during the 1972 Easter Offensive.
 This vehicle was turned over to the United States military and shipped to Bayonne, New Jersey in the Summer of 1975.
 From there it was shipped to Aberdeen Proving Ground where it was evaluated.
 It was placed on display at the Aberdeen Proving Grounds where it remained until the early 2010s, when it was transferred to the Air Defense Artillery Museum in Fort Sill, Oklahoma.

 Uncertainty over Origin

 There is disagreement over the origin of the tank.
 While many sources claim it is of Chinese manufacture, it may be a single Vietnamese improvised vehicle.
 It was crudely made, with basic materials which is common of improvised fighting vehicles, and little information on the vehicle exists in Chinese military archives, though recent studies indicate that such a vehicle was in service with the People's Liberation Army.
 The vehicle captured by the ARVN 4th Infantry Regiment is the only known example to exist.
 This vehicle did have the number "045" painted on at least the left and presumably both sides of the turret, which suggests there may have been more examples manufactured, but no other vehicles are currently known.
 Similar Vietnamese SPAAGs exist, including a T-34 hull with a 57mm anti-aircraft gun mounted in turret with a similar design, also missing the hull machine gun.
-However, recent studies have confirmed the existence of both Type 63 and Type 65.

 Many sources state that the armament are paired "Type 63" anti-aircraft guns, however the Type 65 is the more likely armament, as the Type 63 AA gun is not mentioned in any sources beyond references to this self-propelled anti-aircraft gun.
 This could be due to the limited information on Chinese military equipment available in the United States during the Cold War.